bcgov/namex/solr-admin-app/docs/readme.md

 * Stop words?
 * Performance
 * NAMEX-API build on commit
-* Dev DB reconfiguration and reload
 * Move templates to better place / do jinja properly
 * Where to deploy?
 Test and push to dev/prod?
+* Dev DB reconfiguration and reload
 * Documentation on data loading, project, DB schemas
+* Alembic for migrating database changes
+* gunicorn, or something else
+* auditing